Boyiliee/SITTA/README.md

 # SITT
-Single Image Texture Translation for Data Augmentation
+The official PyTorch implementation of the paper [Single Image Texture Translation for Data Augmentation]().